mbutler808/Sunyoung-Park-Rclass-project3/Data/README.md

 ### Data Entry Check

-Festuca Mairei was eliminated from the list of species due to its inadequate sample size.
+Festuca Mairei, Unidentified shrub and Unplanted weed were eliminated from the list of species due to its inadequate sample size and lack of identification.
-Now there is 13 plant species, instead of 14 species, for analysis.
+Now there is 11 plant species, instead of 14 species, for analysis.
+These are documented in `directory_root/Code/Processing_code/processingcode.R`

 ## Cleaned Data